 And then some of my friends encouraged me to start a blog and share these adventures and pictures with the whole innerwebs .... so.... here we are.
 Now that I am retired I am a full time wildlife photographer and blogger.

 After a lot of research, I got a Panasonic FZ200 and started taking pictures.
 Bridge cameras are wonderful for getting started as they are not too expensive and have awesome zoom abilities.
 I had a brief flirtation with the Sony RX10 Bridge camera, but decided to get a real DSLR and learn to shoot manually.
-I started out using a friend's Sony A700 with his Sony 70-400mm G lens.
+I started out using a Bill Maroldo's Sony A700 with his Sony 70-400mm G lens.
 That is, until it died.
 But, I did learn to shoot.

-Starting in June 2014 my go-to camera is the Sony A77II with the Sony 70-400mm G2 lens for wildlife.
+Starting in June 2014 my go-to camera was the Sony A77II with the Sony 70-400mm G2 lens for wildlife.
 I also have a Sony 16-50mm f/2.8 lens and a couple of other lenses for wide angle shots.
-And recently I have been using Bill's Sony f/4 500G since he went over to the dark side with Nikon.
+And for a year or so I was using Bill's Sony f/4 500G with my A77II since he went over to the dark side with Nikon.